bitovi/academy/src/technology-consulting/5-communication.md

 - **Employ visual aids:** Use diagrams, charts, or flowcharts to represent processes visually, helping stakeholders see how elements interconnect.
 - **Chunk information:** Present information in small, digestible segments with clear labels.
 In presentations, use bullet points or numbered lists to separate key points.
 - **Practice with laypersons:** Explain technical concepts to someone outside your field to ensure your explanation is clear and effective.
-- **Use the ’one idea per sentence’ rule:** Convey only one main idea per sentence to avoid overwhelming your audience.
+- **Use the “one idea per sentence” rule:** Convey only one main idea per sentence to avoid overwhelming your audience.

 To structure your communication effectively: